Bernie Sanders Campaign Says Asking for His Health Records Is a ‘Smear’ Like Birtherism

 You might think it’s not too big of an ask to see comprehensive medical records from Sen. Bernie Sanders, the 78-year-old potential president who suffered from a heart attack just months ago, especially as he promised “full disclosure” of his medical history in an interview last year.

-But, not only has he failed to fulfil that promise so far, his campaign team is now condemning people for requesting that information—and appearing to invent medical problems for rival Democratic candidates.
+But, not only has he failed to fulfill that promise so far, his campaign team is now condemning people for requesting that information—and appearing to invent medical problems for rival Democratic candidates.

 In an interview with CNN’s New Day on Wednesday morning, the campaign’s national press secretary, Briahna Joy Gray, compared requests for her boss’s full medical records to the birtherism attacks volleyed at former President Barack Obama.
 She also claimed that fellow candidate Mike Bloomberg has suffered from “heart attacks” in the past.

-While Bloomberg has released medical information confirming he underwent a coronary stent placement back in 2000 for a blocked artery, and that he has an irregular heartbeat, that is not a heart attack.
-Bloomberg’s adviser, Tim O'Brien, called Gray’s claim a “Trumpy lie,” and said that his boss has never experienced a heart attack.
+While Bloomberg has released medical information confirming he underwent coronary-stents placement back in 2000 for a blocked artery, and that he has an irregular heartbeat, that is not the same as a heart attack.
+Bloomberg’s adviser Tim O’Brien called Gray’s claim a “Trumpy lie,” and said that his boss has never experienced a heart attack.

-Asked if people deserve to know more about Sanders’s health, Gray said: “I think the American people deserve to know exactly as much as every other candidate has released in this race currently and historically.
-What you’re seeing right now is really reminiscent of some of the smear and scepticism campaigns that have been run against a lot of different candidates in the past, questioning where they’re from and aspects of their lineage.”
+Asked by CNN if people deserve to know more about Sanders’ health, Gray said: “I think the American people deserve to know exactly as much as every other candidate has released in this race currently and historically.
+What you’re seeing right now is really reminiscent of some of the smear and skepticism campaigns that have been run against a lot of different candidates in the past, questioning where they’re from and aspects of their lineage.”

 The press secretary went on: “It’s really telling, given that none of the same concern is being demonstrated for Michael Bloomberg, who’s the same age as Bernie Sanders and has suffered heart attacks in the past.”